zualexander/BIC4PeruvianRecipe/README.md

-# BIC4 Project: The Peruvian cookbook
+# BIC4 Project: Peruvian cookbook

-## Cooking Peruvian - the recipe dictionary
+## The Peruvian cookbook

 This software lists peruvian recipes and ingredients belongs to them.
 It is possible to search for ingredients by various parameters.